50/50 Joint Custody and Placement Schedules in Illinois

 If parents cannot agree on how to split parenting time and responsibilities, they go to mediation.
 If mediation doesn’t solve the issues, then the court will decide.
 The court’s process can have many steps such as involving a guardian ad litem.
 Ultimately, the court’s ruling is based on what is best for the child.

-In these cases, having an attorney such as one from Sterling Hughes becomes even more important.
+In these cases, having an attorney such as one from Sterling Lawyers, LLC becomes even more important.
 Family court can be extremely complicated, so having someone who knows exactly what to do and how to advocate for you can make the difference.

 Can You Modify Joint Custody?